EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.2.md

 > Dexterity modifier times per long rest, when you Dash, if you move through each space adjacent to a creature on your turn, you create a vortex of fire around them.
 The target must make a Dexterity saving throw, taking 2d6 fire damage and becoming trapped in a vortex of flames until the end of its next turn on a failed save.
 On a successful save, the target takes half damage and no vortex appears.
 The vortex is opaque.
 If the target attempts to move out of the flames, it must first succeed on a Wisdom saving throw or take 1d6 fire damage and have its speed reduced to 0 until the start of its next turn.

 > **Redemptive Flame Circlet (T2)**
 > Any fire damage that you deal ignores fire resistance.
 In addition, the clarity of your mind allows you to generate flames that many would call divine; you can replace any fire damage that you deal with radiant damage.
-You gain one additional Ki point and your unarmed strikes deal an additional damage while on fire.
+You gain one additional Ki point and your unarmed strikes deal 1d4 additional damage while on fire.

 ---
 ---
 ## Eldritch Hunter Set
 *(Usable by: Paladin or hunter badge)*
+*Teleporting paladin specialized in hunting aberrations with enhanced senses and otherworldly gifts.*

 > **Hunting Mark (T1)**
 > Once per long rest, as a bonus action, you designate a creature within 60 feet of you as your prey for 10 minutes.
 As part of this ability, and as a bonus action on subsequent turns, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the marked target.

 > **Eldritch Gift (T1)**
-> Once per short rest, for the next 10 minutes, you add your Charisma modifier to any ability check you make.
-Additionally, you can speak and understand any language your prey speaks.
+> Once per short rest, for the next 10 minutes, you add your Charisma modifier to any ability check you make, you can speak and understand any language your prey speaks and have advantage on the first saving throw your prey imposes on you.

 > **Third Eye (T2)**
 > You have blindsight with a range of 10 feet.
 Once per long rest you can cast _see invisibility_ without expending a spell slot.
 You can't be surprised and have advantage on initiative rolls.